Albert0i/RedisDump/RedisFunctions.md

 > Our function will call [TIME](https://redis.io/docs/latest/commands/time/) to get the server's clock reading and update the target Hash with the new fields' values and the modification's timestamp.
 The function we'll implement accepts the following input arguments: the Hash's key name and the field-value pairs to update.

-> The Lua API for Redis Functions makes these inputs accessible as the first and second arguments to the function's callback.
+> **The Lua API for Redis Functions makes these inputs accessible as the first and second arguments to the function's callback.
 The callback's first argument is a Lua table populated with all key names inputs to the function.
-Similarly, the callback's second argument consists of all regular arguments.
+Similarly, the callback's second argument consists of all regular arguments**.

 > The following is a possible implementation for our function and its library registration:
 ```